t60011/rhino-mcp/rhino_mcp/README.md

 - To stop the Rhino script server:
   - In the Python Editor, type `stop_server()` and press Enter
-  - You should see "RhinoMCP server stopped" in the output
+  - You should see "RhinoMCP server stopped" in the outputt

-- To restart the Rhino script server:
-  - In the Python Editor, type `start_server()` and press Enter
-  - You should see "RhinoMCP server started on localhost:9876" in the output

 ### Claude Integration